ElektraInitiative/libelektra/doc/tutorials/specification.md

 kdb spec-mount /sw/org/app/\#0/current ni
 ```

-This specification mount makes sure that the paths where the concrete configuration should be, in this case `app.ni`, are ready to fulfill or specification, in this case `spec.ni`.
+This specification mount makes sure that the paths where the concrete configuration should be, in this case `app.ni`,
+are ready to fulfill our specification, in this case `spec.ni`.

 ## Adding your first key to the specification

 ### Step 1: Adding the server port

-The first key you will add to our specification will be the port of the server.
+The first key you will add to our specification is the port of the server.
 You add it using the following command below.

 ```sh
 kdb meta-set spec:/sw/org/app/\#0/current/server/port type short